The following eight simple steps will get your Sallie Mae interest rate lowered to 3%, and as a result, lower your monthly payments.

 - It lowers your interest rate with Sallie Mae!

-- If your loan is delinquent and you make the payments for 6 months, your overdue balance will be set to zero and Sallie Mae will report that you are current to the credit bureaus.
+- If your loan is delinquent and you make the payments for six months, your overdue balance will go to zero, and Sallie Mae will report that you are current to the credit bureaus.
 This means your credit score will go up.

 Sherpa Tip #1: This is a temporary fix.
-It lowers your payment and interest rate for a short period of time.
+It lowers your payment and interest rate for a short time.
 Take advantage of this, but know that it does not last forever.

-Please share your experiences, both successes and failures, in the comments section as it can help future readers.
+Please share your experiences, successes, and failures in the comments section to help future readers.